2025 - All Construction Projects

 Description of work: This is a construction contract to mill and overlay WIS 32.
 The contract also includes the construction of four new box culverts and the installation of eight culvert crossings.
 Curb ramps in the village of Cedar Grove are being replaced to meet current ADA requirements.
 Guardrail is also being updated to current standards.

-Traffic impacts: WIS 32 is CLOSED AND DETOURED starting Monday, March 31, 20205.
+Traffic impacts: WIS 32 is CLOSED AND DETOURED.
 There will be hard closures at each culvert crossing.
 No vehicles will be permitted to cross.
-The closure and detour will be conducted in two phases to limit disruption to the traveling public
+The closure and detour will be conducted in two phases to limit disruption to the traveling public.

-- Phase 1 WIS 32 closure and detour: WIS 32 will be closed to through traffic for box culvert replacements between County D and County V.
+• Phase 1 (current) WIS 32 closure and detour: WIS 32 will be closed to through traffic for box culvert replacements between County D and County V.

 Detour: Motorists will be directed to use I-43 and County V.